Skip to main content

 Let's explore some techniques that can be used to optimize the DOM.

-1. Windowing or list virtualization in React applications
+Windowing or list virtualization in React applications

-Imagine we have a very long list of data, whether or not any of them is displayed in the browser viewports, they will render in the DOM all then the DOM will become very large.
+Imagine we have a very long list of data, whether or not any of them is displayed in the browser viewports, they will render in the DOM and then the DOM will become very large.
 That may have a bad effect on the performance of our applications.

 Virtualization can also be applied to tables, where both rows and columns can be virtualized and achieve significant performance improvements.